LMU-MSBA/HEMA-Project/docs/data/AB_test.md

 ## Implementation Plan
 ### Technical and Platform Requirements
-Real-time Data Processing: Using tools like Apache Kafka, we process data as it comes, making decisions at lightning speed.
+Real-time Data Processing: Using tools like machine learning, python, Alteryx, and Tableau Pre to process data as it comes, making decisions fast and efficiently.
+Thus, providing visuals for better analytics insights.

 Automation and Integration: Everything is automated.
 Updates based on test results are pushed live without any manual intervention, seamlessly integrated into our ongoing operations.